The Vote may be behind us...but this work is just beginning.

-This fight is about more than dollars.
-It’s about keeping WCTE PBS and other small stations on the air — especially in rural communities where public media is a lifeline.
+The vote may be behind us, but the work is just beginning.
+If you believe in public media’s value, now is the time to join our community of supporters to help us keep WCTE PBS and other small stations on the air — especially in rural communities where public media is a lifeline.

 It’s about protecting trusted local storytelling, lifesaving emergency alerts, educational resources that help children thrive, and the community services we all depend on.